Painting Wood? Use These Pro Tips for Different Wood Types

 Consider a Paint Sprayer

-For very large projects, an HVLP (high volume, low pressure) paint sprayer can provide fast, even coverage.
-Spray in light, overlapping passes, releasing the trigger at the end of each stroke.
-Be extremely careful spraying indoors due to overspray.
-Multiple thin coats are better than one thick coat.
+For very large projects, an HVLP (high-volume, low-pressure) sprayer delivers fast, even coverage.
+Spray in light, overlapping passes and release the trigger at the end of each stroke.
+Be cautious indoors—overspray travels.
+Multiple thin coats beat one heavy coat.

 Check for Consistency

-As you paint, frequently check your work from multiple angles to ensure an even coat and consistent color across the entire surface.
-Look for drips, splatters, misses, or texture differences and make corrections before moving on.
-Patience and careful technique will reward you with professional-looking results on plywood and composite boards.
+As you work, step back and check from multiple angles to confirm uniform color and coverage.
+Catch drips, misses, or texture differences early and correct before moving on.
+Patience and careful technique produce pro-level results on plywood and composite boards.

 Dealing With Wood Grain When Painting